abacaj/replit-3B-inference/README.md

 # Replit Code Instruct inference using CPU

-Run inference on the replit code instruct using your CPU.
+Run inference on the replit code instruct model using your CPU.
 This inference code uses a [ggml](https://github.com/ggerganov/llama.cpp) quantized model.
 To run the model we'll use a library called [ctransformers](https://github.com/marella/ctransformers) that has bindings to ggml in python.

 Demo: